meow-watermelon/hdfs-offline-fsimage-viewer/README.md

 ## TODO

 1. ~~Make each labelframe area size-tunable.~~
-2. Add progress status update in the UI when triggering events.
+2. ~~Add progress status update in the UI when triggering events.
+This task is adjusted to print progress status in terminal.~~
 3. Add feature to load HDFS FSImage file directly.
 This needs local Java + Hadoop installation.
 4. Add feature to search particular entry in the **INode Details Section**.
 5. ~~Add block information for each inode if the object type is FILE.~~